An old scientist, the owner of a pet piranha, decided one day to conduct an unusual experiment.

 As the saying goes:

-“We are anxious to improve our circumstances, but unwilling to improve ourselves; therefore we remain bound.”
+“We are anxious to improve our circumstances, but unwilling to improve ourselves; we therefore remain bound.”

-The glass is gone
+The glass is gone.

-The question is whether you will move
+The question is whether you will move.

 By Gordon Cooper